blockscout/frontend/docs/ENVS.md

 **IMPORTANT NOTE!** For _production_ build purposes all json-like values should be single-quoted.
 If it contains a hash (`#`) or a dollar-sign (`$`) the whole value should be wrapped in single quotes as well (see `dotenv` [readme](https://github.com/bkeepers/dotenv#variable-substitution) for the reference)

+## Disclaimer about using variables

+Please be aware that all environment variables prefixed with `NEXT_PUBLIC_` will be exposed to the browser.
+So any user can obtain its values.
+Make sure that for all 3rd-party services keys (e.g., Sentri, Auth0, WalletConnect, etc.) in the services administration panel you have created a whitelist of allowed origins and have added your app domain into it.
+That will help you prevent using your key by unauthorized app, if someone gets its value.

+&nbsp;

 ## Table of contents
 - [App configuration](ENVS.md#app-configuration)
 - [Blockchain parameters](ENVS.md#blockchain-parameters)